 Ransomware Hot Line: 800-462-8800

-24x7 Remote Help from a Top-tier Ransomware Engineer
+24x7 Remote Help from a Senior Ransomware Engineer

-Ransomware requires time to work its way through a network.
-For this reason, ransomware assaults are commonly unleashed on weekends and at night, when support staff may take longer to recognize a breach and are least able to mount a rapid and coordinated response.
-The more lateral movement ransomware is able to achieve within a victim's network, the longer it will require to restore core IT services and scrambled files and the more information can be stolen and posted to the dark web.
+Ransomware requires time to work its way across a target network.
+Because of this, ransomware assaults are typically unleashed on weekends and late at night, when support personnel are likely to be slower to become aware of a penetration and are less able to organize a quick and forceful response.
+The more lateral progress ransomware is able to make within a victim's system, the longer it takes to recover basic operations and scrambled files and the more information can be exfiltrated to the dark web.

-Progent's Ransomware Hot Line is designed to guide organizations to take the time-critical first step in mitigating a ransomware assault by containing the malware.
-Progent's online ransomware engineers can help businesses in the Centennial metro area to identify and quarantine infected devices and guard undamaged resources from being compromised.
+Progent's Ransomware Hot Line is designed to guide you to carry out the time-critical first step in mitigating a ransomware assault by containing the malware.
+Progent's remote ransomware engineers can assist organizations in the Centennial area to identify and quarantine infected servers and endpoints and protect clean resources from being penetrated.

-If your system has been breached by any strain of ransomware, act fast.
+If your system has been breached by any version of ransomware, act fast.
 Get immediate help by calling Progent's Ransomware Hot Line at 800-462-8800.

-Modern strains of crypto-ransomware such as Ryuk, Maze, DopplePaymer, and Egregor encrypt online files and invade any accessible system restores and backups.
-Data synchronized to the cloud can also be impacted.
-For a vulnerable environment, this can make system restoration nearly impossible and effectively throws the datacenter back to the beginning.
-Threat Actors (TAs), the cybercriminals behind a ransomware assault, demand a ransom payment in exchange for the decryption tools required to unlock encrypted data.
-Ransomware attacks also attempt to steal (or "exfiltrate") information and hackers demand an extra settlement for not posting this information on the dark web.
-Even if you can rollback your network to an acceptable point in time, exfiltration can be a major problem depending on the sensitivity of the downloaded data.
+Current variants of ransomware like Ryuk, Maze, DopplePaymer, and Nephilim encrypt online files and infiltrate any available backups.
+Data synched to the cloud can also be impacted.
+For a vulnerable environment, this can make system restoration almost impossible and effectively throws the datacenter back to square one.
+So-called Threat Actors, the hackers behind a ransomware assault, insist on a ransom fee for the decryption tools required to unlock scrambled files.
+Ransomware assaults also try to exfiltrate files and hackers demand an extra payment for not publishing this information on the dark web.
+Even if you can rollback your network to an acceptable point in time, exfiltration can pose a major problem depending on the nature of the downloaded data.

-The restoration process subsequent to ransomware penetration has a number of crucial phases, the majority of which can be performed in parallel if the response team has a sufficient number of people with the required skill sets.
+The recovery work after a ransomware penetration involves a number of distinct stages, the majority of which can proceed concurrently if the recovery workgroup has a sufficient number of members with the necessary experience.

-- Quarantine: This time-critical first response requires blocking the sideways spread of the attack across your IT system.
-The more time a ransomware attack is permitted to go unrestricted, the more complex and more expensive the restoration process.
-Because of this, Progent maintains a 24x7 Ransomware Hotline staffed by seasoned ransomware response engineers.
-Containment processes include isolating affected endpoint devices from the rest of network to block the spread, documenting the IT system, and protecting entry points.
+- Quarantine: This urgent initial step requires blocking the lateral spread of the attack across your IT system.
+The longer a ransomware attack is allowed to run unrestricted, the longer and more expensive the restoration effort.
+Recognizing this, Progent keeps a round-the-clock Ransomware Hotline monitored by veteran ransomware response experts.
+Containment activities include cutting off affected endpoints from the rest of network to restrict the contagion, documenting the IT system, and protecting entry points.

-- System continuity: This covers bringing back the IT system to a minimal acceptable degree of functionality with the shortest possible delay.
-This process is typically at the highest level of urgency for the targets of the ransomware attack, who often perceive it to be an existential issue for their company.
-This activity also requires the widest range of IT abilities that cover domain controllers, DHCP servers, physical and virtual machines, PCs, laptops and smart phones, databases, office and line-of-business apps, network topology, and safe remote access.
-Progent's ransomware recovery experts use advanced collaboration platforms to coordinate the complex recovery process.
-Progent understands the importance of working rapidly, tirelessly, and in concert with a client's managers and IT group to prioritize tasks and to put critical resources back online as fast as possible.
+- Operational continuity: This covers restoring the IT system to a basic useful degree of functionality with the least downtime.
+This effort is usually at the highest level of urgency for the victims of the ransomware assault, who often see it as an existential issue for their business.
+This activity also demands the broadest range of IT abilities that span domain controllers, DHCP servers, physical and virtual machines, desktops, laptops and mobile phones, databases, office and mission-critical applications, network topology, and safe remote access.
+Progent's recovery team uses advanced workgroup tools to coordinate the multi-faceted recovery effort.
+Progent understands the importance of working rapidly, tirelessly, and in concert with a client's managers and network support group to prioritize activity and to get vital resources back online as quickly as possible.

-- Data restoration: The work necessary to recover data impacted by a ransomware attack varies according to the state of the network, the number of files that are affected, and what restore techniques are required.
-Ransomware assaults can destroy pivotal databases which, if not gracefully closed, might have to be rebuilt from the beginning.
+- Data recovery: The work required to recover files impacted by a ransomware assault varies according to the state of the network, the number of files that are affected, and which restore techniques are required.
+Ransomware assaults can take down critical databases which, if not gracefully closed, may have to be reconstructed from scratch.
 This can include DNS and Active Directory (AD) databases.
-Exchange and SQL Server depend on Active Directory, and many manufacturing and other business-critical platforms depend on Microsoft SQL Server.
-Often some detective work could be needed to locate undamaged data.
-For example, non-encrypted OST files may exist on staff desktop computers and laptops that were not connected during the ransomware assault.
+Microsoft Exchange and Microsoft SQL Server rely on Active Directory, and many manufacturing and other mission-critical platforms are powered by SQL Server.
+Often some detective work may be required to locate undamaged data.
+For example, undamaged OST files (Outlook Email Offline Folder Files) may have survived on staff PCs and laptops that were off line during the ransomware attack.

-- Implementing advanced antivirus/ransomware protection: Progent's Active Security Monitoring uses SentinelOne's machine learning technology to give small and mid-sized companies the advantages of the identical AV tools implemented by some of the world's biggest corporations including Walmart, Visa, and Salesforce.
-By delivering real-time malware filtering, detection, mitigation, repair and analysis in a single integrated platform, ProSight Active Security Monitoring cuts TCO, simplifies management, and promotes rapid resumption of operations.
-SentinelOne's next-generation endpoint protection engine built into in Progent's ASM was ranked by Gartner Group as the industry's "most visionary Endpoint Protection Platform (EPP)."
-Progent is a SentinelOne Partner.
-Find out about Progent's ProSight Active Security Monitoring (ASM) next-generation endpoint protection and ransomware defense with SentinelOne technology.
+- Implementing modern antivirus/ransomware defense: Progent's Active Security Monitoring uses SentinelOne's behavioral analysis technology to give small and medium-sized companies the advantages of the identical anti-virus technology deployed by many of the world's largest corporations such as Walmart, Visa, and NASDAQ.
+By delivering in-line malware blocking, classification, containment, recovery and analysis in a single integrated platform, Progent's ProSight Active Security Monitoring reduces total cost of ownership, simplifies administration, and expedites operational continuity.
+SentinelOne's next-generation endpoint protection (NGEP) built into in Progent's Active Security Monitoring was listed by Gartner Group as the "most visionary Endpoint Protection Platform (EPP)."
+Progent is a SentinelOne Partner, dealer, and integrator.
+Read about Progent's ProSight Active Security Monitoring endpoint protection and ransomware defense with SentinelOne technology.

-- Negotiating a settlement with the hacker Progent is experienced in negotiating ransom settlements with hackers.
-This requires close co-operation with the ransomware victim and the cyber insurance provider, if there is one.
-Services consist of determining the type of ransomware involved in the attack; identifying and making contact with the hacker persona; testing decryption tool; deciding on a settlement with the ransomware victim and the insurance carrier; establishing a settlement and schedule with the hacker; checking compliance with anti-money laundering (AML) regulations; carrying out the crypto-currency disbursement to the TA; receiving, reviewing, and using the decryptor tool; troubleshooting decryption problems; creating a pristine environment; mapping and connecting datastores to reflect exactly their pre-encryption state; and reprovisioning machines and software services.
+- Negotiating a settlement with the threat actor (TA): Progent is experienced in negotiating settlements with hackers.
+This calls for close co-operation with the ransomware victim and the cyber insurance carrier, if any.
+Activities consist of determining the type of ransomware used in the attack; identifying and making contact with the hacker persona; verifying decryption capabilities; budgeting a settlement amount with the ransomware victim and the cyber insurance provider; establishing a settlement and timeline with the hacker; checking adherence to anti-money laundering (AML) regulations; overseeing the crypto-currency transfer to the hacker; receiving, learning, and using the decryptor utility; troubleshooting failed files; building a pristine environment; mapping and reconnecting datastores to match precisely their pre-attack state; and reprovisioning machines and services.

-Progent has delivered remote and onsite network services throughout the U.S. for more than 20 years and has been awarded Microsoft's Gold Partner designation in the Datacenter and Cloud Productivity practice areas.
-Progent's team of SMEs includes professionals who have been awarded advanced certifications in core technologies including Cisco infrastructure, VMware virtualization, and popular Linux distros.
-Progent's cybersecurity experts have earned internationally recognized certifications such as CISM, CISSP, and GIAC.
-(Refer to Progent's certifications).
-Progent also has top-tier support in financial management and ERP application software.
-This broad array of skills allows Progent to salvage and consolidate the surviving pieces of your network following a ransomware attack and reconstruct them rapidly into a viable system.
-Progent has collaborated with leading cyber insurance providers including Chubb to assist organizations recover from ransomware assaults.
+Progent has delivered remote and onsite network services throughout the United States for over 20 years and has been awarded Microsoft's Gold Partner designation in the Datacenter and Cloud Productivity competencies.
+Progent's roster of SMEs includes professionals who have earned advanced certifications in foundation technologies including Cisco networking, VMware, and popular Linux distros.
+Progent's cybersecurity consultants have earned internationally recognized certifications including CISM, CISSP-ISSAP, and GIAC.
+(See certifications earned by Progent consultants).
+Progent also offers top-tier support in financial management and Enterprise Resource Planning applications.
+This breadth of skills allows Progent to salvage and consolidate the undamaged parts of your network after a ransomware attack and reconstruct them rapidly into an operational network.
+Progent has worked with leading cyber insurance providers like Chubb to help organizations clean up after ransomware assaults.

-Contact Progent for Ransomware System Restoration Consulting in Centennial
+Contact Progent for Ransomware System Recovery Services in Centennial

-For ransomware system recovery services in the Centennial area, phone Progent at 800-462-8800 or see Contact Progent.
+For ransomware system restoration services in the Centennial area, call Progent at 800-462-8800 or visit Contact Progent.